Online Learning at CTD

 Engaging and Personalized Online Learning that Offers Challenge and Choice

-Rather than adopt a rigid, one-size-fits-all model of online learning, CTD offers online and hybrid learning opportunities in a variety of formats to serve our diverse community of learners.
+Rather than adopt a rigid, one-size-fits-all model of online learning, CTD offers online learning opportunities in a variety of formats to serve our diverse community of learners.
 Each model is tailored to be appropriate for students at particular stages of development and appropriate for the learning goals of the course.
 Courses vary in length, intensity, and mix of independent and collaborative learning opportunities.

 Learn more about the distinction between asynchronous and synchronous learning at CTD.